tdmrhn/blocks-scanner/readme.txt

 == Usage ==

 * Once activated, navigate to Tools > Blocks Scanner in your WordPress admin panel.
-* The plugin will automatically scan all posts, pages, and custom post types.
+* The plugin will automatically scan all posts, pages, and custom post types and patterns.
 * You can then view the list of posts that utilize blocks on your site and take appropriate actions quickly.